The Ultimate New England Fall Road Trip Itinerary (6 States)

 Leaf Peeping New England

-When Should You Plan to Visit New England for the Best Colors?
+When To Visit New England for the Best Colors?

 If you’re schedule only allows you to visit mid-September, then I would head north for a taste of early autumn.
-Northern Vermont and New Hampshire begin to show the first signs of fall colors.
-The leaves are just starting to change from green to yellow and orange.
+Northern Vermont and New Hampshire will show the first signs of fall colors.
 The benefit of a road trip at this time is that it is quieter and less crowded.

-If you decide to visit this time of season, I recommend you hunt for fall foliage in the lower states like Massachusetts, Connecticut, or Rhode Island.
-This is getting late in the season, and the fall foliage will have moved down.
-Towards the end of October, the foliage may begin to fade, but there’s still beauty to be found with the leaves on the ground.
-It’s also a great time if you are looking to avoid larger crowds while still enjoying fall on the East Coast.
+If you visit in late October, I recommend you hunt for fall colors in the lower states like Massachusetts, Connecticut, or Rhode Island.
+This is getting late in the season, and the colors will have moved south.

 Fall foliage road trip